jerjgeno/resume/README.md

--   Designed, coded, and maintained a single-page Angular web application to manage teams, update scores, and provide live results for an annual softball tournament attended by more than 400 players and personnel, including a custom PHP back-end API.
+-   Designed, coded, and maintained a single-page Angular web application to manage teams, update scores, and provide live results for an annual softball tournament attended by more than 400 players and personnel, including a custom API.
--   Coded functionality for multiple web applications in Javascript, PHP, XML, and the ModX Content Management System.
+-   Coded functionality for multiple LAMP applications, including using the ModX Content Management System.
--   Wrote a softball playoff-seeding calculator that integrated with existing tournament system to increased time-cost efficiency per season.
+-   Wrote a softball playoff-seeding calculator that integrated with existing tournament system to increase time-cost efficiency.
 -   Implemented the Active.com golf tee-time API to build a tee-time searcher and scheduler.
--   Focused on readability and maintainability of code.

 ### Insight Designs Web Solutions, LLC. \| LAMP Developer, System Administrator \| July 2014 - August 2015